LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 .. _flag_threads:

 ``threads``
-   Informs if the back-end Prolog compiler provides the required low level multi-threading programming support for all high-level Logtalk :ref:`multi-threading features <threads_threads>`.
+   Informs if the backend Prolog compiler provides the required low level multi-threading programming support for all high-level Logtalk :ref:`multi-threading features <threads_threads>`.
 Possible flag values are ``unsupported`` and ``supported``.